 SiteGenesis

 Let us start with the oldest (and least exciting option): SiteGenesis.
-If anyone still suggests that you start your journey with SiteGenesis, you should ask the question, “why do we need to do that?”.
+If anyone still suggests that you start your journey with SiteGenesis, ask them why.

-Why would I say this, even though minor updates are still happening to it in 2022?
+Why would I say this, even though minor updates are still happening to it?
 Looking at the timeline above, it is clear that newer options are available.
 And why these options are better suited for new projects should become clear as you continue to read this article.

 It’s the old way of doing things (for SFCC)

-The biggest reason not to use SiteGenesis or migrate away from it, is that it uses outdated techniques and relies on older frameworks.
+The biggest reason not to use SiteGenesis, or to migrate away from it, is that it relies on outdated techniques and older frameworks.

 An example is the SCSS, which uses “responsive design.”
 Not saying that this is a bad thing, as it was “the” way to do it in 2014.
 But this was replaced by a mobile-first methodology a few years later (which MFRA is based on, but we’ll get to that later!)

-Responsive Design still has a place, especially if most of your visitors are not mobile but on desktop devices.
-But for most merchants, mobile claims the most significant percentage of visitors.
+Responsive Design still has a place, especially if most of your visitors are on desktop rather than mobile.
+But for most merchants, mobile visitors outnumber desktop by a wide margin.

 Third-party integrations